 A rule set to Warn will trigger an alert to the end user when they click "Send".
 The warning dialog will provide exactly what the offending text is.
 The end user has the option to either send the message encrypted ("Protect and Send"), or disregard the warning and send unencrypted ("Send Anyway").

 A Log Only rule will take no noticeable action on an outgoing email.
 If the email is being sent unencrypted, the rule will have no effect at all.
-If the email is sent encrypted, however, any Log Only rules triggered by that email will be logged in that email's Validation Report in the Virtru Dashboard.
+If the email is sent encrypted, however, any Log Only rules triggered by that email will be logged in that email's Validation Report in the Virtru Control Center.

 Log Only rules cannot be used to override or create exceptions to other rules; they simply do not take an action.
 For example, a rule set to "Log Only" the Social Security number 123-45-6789 will not prevent that sequence from being flagged by another SSN rule.

 To perform more complex DLP operations - including multiple scan parameters, multiple actions, and additional action types - you'll want to use a Custom Rule.